kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Airflow/ReadMe.md

 ***

 ## An example of DAG
-- Let's imagine that a given DAG consists of three tasks, like:
+- Let's imagine that a given DAG consists of three tasks (represented by a node), like:
   - T1 - preparing data to make a report
   - T2 - making the report
   - T3 - sending an email notification that the report is ready